umbraco/UmbracoDocs/14/umbraco-cms/reference/management/README.md

 The intended audience for these reference pages are .NET developers.
 It is assumed the reader already has knowledge of the basics of Umbraco and knows .NET & C#.

 {% hint style="warning" %}
-Since the release of Umbraco 14, the documentation for Models and Services have been moved from the documentation.
+Since the release of Umbraco 14, the documentation for Models and Services have been removed from the documentation.
 {% endhint %}

 ## [Models (external)](https://apidocs.umbraco.com/v14/csharp/api/Umbraco.Cms.Core.Models.html)